Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 2

 Knicks vs. Heat: Odds, spread, over/under and other Vegas lines - Eastern Conference Semifinals Game 2

-In Game 2 of the second round of the NBA Playoffs, the New York Knicks will be eyeing a win against Miami Heat.

-In this article, you will see the spread and odds across multiple sportsbooks for the Knicks vs. Heat matchup.
+In this article, you can check out odds and spreads for the Knicks vs. Heat matchup across multiple sportsbooks.

 Knicks vs. Heat Game Info